Concepts

 Two-knowledge split

-Refract separates mechanical observation from human judgment:
+Refract separates mechanical observation from ground truth verification:

 1. Deterministic layer — what changed, byte-for-byte reproducible.
 All analyzers, all events.
+No model involved.

 2. Ground truth layer — independently verified outcome labels (talk page consensus, RFC closures, ArbCom decisions) stored in @refract-org/eval.
 Used for validation, never redefined by pipeline output.